HeatherRemacle/exchangelabops/pages/index.md

 ---
 We are known as a **lab** and a **community** of people who are learning how to improve service delivery in the BC Public Service.

-We contribute to the [goal of creating a modern public service](http://whereideaswork.gov.bc.ca/modern/).

-We apply BC's [Digital Principles](https://digital.gov.bc.ca/digital-principles/) and generally accepted modern [standards for service design and delivery](/standard) pioneered and practiced by other government digital service agencies.

-We partner with government programs to accelerate **learning new ways of working** through practice and delivery.

-We embrace **experimentation and collaboration in the open.**

 We are also the home of the [BC Developers' Exchange](https://bcdevexchange.org/), known for producing innovative procurement tools ([Code with Us and Sprint with Us](https://digital.gov.bc.ca/marketplace)) and **a thriving community of GovTech designers and developers.**

-> This website is intended to guide expectations for how The Exchange Lab operates.
+This website is intended to guide expectations for how The Exchange Lab operates.
 It will be updated as we improve operations practices.

 ## Our Mission
 Government, through the BC Public Service, can be trusted to respond to change and meet peoples' expectations for excellent service delivery.
+A [modern public service](http://whereideaswork.gov.bc.ca/modern/) that embraces digital mindset and practices is one way to achieve this mission.

-The Exchange Lab partners with government programs to deliver high quality, modern services by supporting people to learn and apply design and delivery methods, tools, and technology.
+To  Exchange Lab partners with government programs to deliver high quality, modern services by supporting people to learn and apply the best available design and delivery methods, tools, and technology.

 **The results we seek center around:**
 - Creating high performing, cross functional teams.